Rofrtd/law-connect/README.md

 # LawConnect LLM Tool

-A Next.js application for generating and managing legal documents with AI assistance.
+A lightweight full-stack Next.js application for exploring, refining, and managing LLM-generated structured content from natural-language prompts.

 ## Table of Contents